Mansfield College Alumni Association

-The Committee typically meets every six weeks to provide a forum for discussion, develop new initiatives and receive updates from the College.
-[These meetings currently take place virtually.]
+The Committee typically meets once a term to provide a forum for discussion, develop new initiatives and receive updates from the College.

 We would love to hear from members of the alumni community who are interested in building on the progressive, pioneering, and ambitious aims of the College, through the work of the Association Committee or by becoming an Alumni Ambassador.
 It is a great way of staying up to date with the College, connecting with friends old and new, and continuing to build on the superb work of Mansfield.
 Whilst we may not be the largest alumni group in Oxford, we are one which is full of ideas, enthusiasm, and a real sense of community.
 If you would like to get involved, please get in touch by sending us an email.

 A copy of the Association’s recently revised Constitution is available here.